Kalabat

-Kalabat is a town and Union Council in Swabi District of Khyber Pakhtunkhwa, Pakistan.
+Kalabat is a town and Union Council in the Swabi District of Khyber Pakhtunkhwa, Pakistan.
 It is located at 34°4'0N 72°33'0E with an altitude of 325 metres (1069 feet).

 Kalabat town has its own union council.
 People are very friendly and live a happy life.
-Being a small town in Swabi District Kalabat has every modern day facility such as 24/7 transport, telephone, internet, bank, police station, hospital and schools.
-The people of this small town are hard working and the main source of income is farming.
-The literacy rate is high and people love to educate their young generation.
+Being a small town in the Swabi District, Kalabat has every modern-day facility, such as 24/7 transport, telephone, internet, bank, police station, hospital, and schools.
+The people of this small town are hardworking, and the main source of income is farming.
+The literacy rate is high, and people love to educate their young generation.